 Note: It is not recommended to change the password on the SA Account unless absolutely necessary.

 DYNSA – Dynamics GP Application Account with Elevated Privileges

 It isn’t always best practice to provide the SA account to the Dynamics GP user community as it does provide the highest elevation of privileges.
 There is an alternate account which is implemented when the Dynamics GP application is first installed – it is called DYNSA.

 The DYNSA account is also automatically granted Power User privileges and access to all company databases while using the GP Application – but this can be managed using the GP Application Security Interface.
 The DYNSA account password is also managed from within the Dynamics GP Security interface.
-This account name and password is case sensitive.
+This account name and password are case-sensitive.

 GP Application User Accounts